YuhangSong/Arena-BuildingToolkit/README.md

 [[Video]](https://youtu.be/ASiV61OPRFI)

 Compile your game to a binary file, and train with [Arena-Baselines](https://github.com/YuhangSong/Arena-Baselines).

+* **Note:** If you intend to run your built game on [Arena-Baselines](https://github.com/YuhangSong/Arena-Baselines), naming the game should follow specific rules as described in [Arena-Benchmark](https://github.com/YuhangSong/Arena-Benchmark)
-You may encounter a warning message as follows:
+* **Note:** You may encounter a warning message as follows:

 <img src="./images/ID_issue.png" align="middle" width="1000"/>